Privileged Entrance Vatican Tour with Sistine Chapel

-If you take the Privileged Entrance Vatican Tour on a Wednesday, St. Peter's Basilica is substituted with a visit to the Pio-Clementino Museum and three of the most iconic statues in existence.
+If you take this tour on a Wednesday, St. Peter's Basilica is substituted with a visit to the Pio-Clementino Museum, where you'll see three of the most iconic statues in the world.
 Learn about the myths and legends associated with the Apollo Belvedere, Laocoön and His Sons and the Belvedere Torso.
 You'll also visit one of the biggest and oldest bathtubs you'll ever see, which is impossible to recreate, even today!

 We are recommended by Rick Steves for our Vatican tours!